RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 ## 3. System Features

-## 3.1 Login and Validation

-### 3.1.1 Description and Priority

-This feature enables users to log in and validates their credentials.
-It is of High priority.

-### 3.1.2 Stimulus/Response Sequences

-* User provides login credentials.
-* System validates credentials.
-* If validation fails, return to the Login feature.
-* If validation succeeds, proceed to the Profile, View-reviewed-papers, and View-all-papers features.

-### 3.1.3 Functional Requirements

-1. **User Login:** Users must be able to input their credentials.
-2. **Credential Validation:** The system must verify the provided credentials.
-3. **Redirect to Profile:** If validation succeeds, redirect the user to the Profile feature.
-4. **Redirect to View-reviewed-papers:** If validation succeeds, redirect the user to the View-reviewed-papers feature.
-5. **Redirect to View-all-papers:** If validation succeeds, redirect the user to the View-all-papers feature.

-## 3.2 System Feature: Profile

-### 3.2.1 Description and Priority

-This feature allows users to manage their profile information.
-It is of Medium priority.

-### 3.2.2 Stimulus/Response Sequences

-* User accesses the Profile feature.
-* Users update profile information.

-### 3.2.3 Functional Requirements

-1. **View Profile:** Users can view their profile information.
-2. **Edit Profile:** Users can edit and update their profile details.

-## 3.3 System Feature: View-reviewed-papers

-### 3.3.1 Description and Priority

-This feature allows users to view reviewed papers and take actions on them.
-It is of High priority.

-### 3.3.2 Stimulus/Response Sequences

-* User accesses the View-reviewed-papers feature.
-* User performs actions like Accept, Reject, or Assign Reviewer on a paper.

-### 3.3.3 Functional Requirements

-1. **List Reviewed Papers:** Display a list of reviewed papers.
-2. **Accept Paper:** Allow the user to accept a reviewed paper.
-3. **Reject Paper:** Allow the user to reject a reviewed paper.
-4. **Assign Reviewer:** Allow the user to assign a reviewer to a paper.

-## 3.4 System Feature: View-all-papers

-### 3.4.1 Description and Priority

-This feature enables users to view all papers and perform various actions.
-It is of Medium priority.

-### 3.4.2 Stimulus/Response Sequences

-* User accesses the View-all-papers feature.
-* Users perform actions like filtering, adding reviewers, sending reminders, and contacting authors.

-### 3.4.3 Functional Requirements

-1. **List All Papers:** Display a list of all papers.
-2. **Filter Papers:** Allow the user to filter papers based on criteria.
-3. **Add Reviewer:** Enable the user to add a reviewer to a paper.
-4. **Send Reminder:** Allow the user to send reminders to authors.
-5. **Contact Author:** Provide a means for users to contact paper authors.
+### 3.1 Login and Validation

+#### 3.1.1 Description and Priority

+This feature facilitates user authentication and credential validation, assigned a priority level of High.

+#### 3.1.2 Stimulus/Action Sequences

+1. **User Login (Function 3.1.3.1):** Users must input their credentials, including Email and Password.
+2. **Credential Validation (Function 3.1.3.2):** The system must verify provided credentials.
+3. **Redirect on Validation (Functions 3.1.3.3 to 3.1.3.6):**
+    - If validation fails, return to the Login feature.
+    - If validation succeeds, redirect the user to the Dashboard (Function 3.3).

+#### 3.1.3 Functional Requirements

+1. **User Login (Function 3.1.3.1):** Users must be able to input their credentials.
+2. **Credential Validation (Function 3.1.3.2):** The system must verify the provided credentials.
+3. **Redirect to Dashboard (Function 3.1.3.3):** If validation succeeds, redirect the user to the Dashboard feature.

+### 3.2 System Feature: Profile

+#### 3.2.1 Description and Priority

+This feature allows users to manage their profile information, assigned a priority level of Medium.

+#### 3.2.2 Stimulus/Action Sequences

+1. **User Accesses Profile (Function 3.2.3.1):** Users access the Profile feature, where they can view information regarding their Name, Email, Phone Number, Profession, Date of Birth, and Profile Picture.
+2. **User Updates Profile (Function 3.2.3.2):** Users update their profile information, with the ability to modify details such as Name, Email, Phone Number, Profession, Date of Birth, and Profile Picture.

+#### 3.2.3 Functional Requirements

+1. **View Profile (Function 3.2.3.1):** Users can view their profile information.
+2. **Edit Profile (Function 3.2.3.2):** Users can edit and update their profile details.

+### 3.3 System Feature: Dashboard

+#### 3.3.1 Description and Priority

+This feature enables users to view all papers and perform various actions, assigned a priority level of Medium.

+#### 3.3.2 Stimulus/Action Sequences for the Dashboard

+- **Toggle Papers (Function 3.3.3.1):** Users initiate the action to switch between unreviewed and reviewed papers.
+- **View Options (Function 3.3.3.2):** Users trigger the action to view information about papers in grid or list view.
+- **Filter by Review Ratings (Function 3.3.3.3):** Users prompt the system to filter papers based on review ratings.
+- **Filter by Tags (Function 3.3.3.3):** Users activate the action to filter papers based on tags.

+#### 3.3.3 Stimulus/Action Sequences for Each Paper

+- **View Paper Tags (Function 3.3.3.4):** Users elicit the action to view the tags associated with a specific paper.
+- **View Specific Paper (Function 3.3.3.5):** Users initiate the action to view detailed information about a specific paper.

+#### 3.3.3 Functional Requirements

+1. **Toggle Papers (Function 3.3.3.1):** Option to switch between unreviewed and reviewed papers.
+2. **View Options (Function 3.3.3.2):** Options to view information about papers in grid and list view.
+3. **Filter Options (Function 3.3.3.3):** Options to filter based on review ratings and tags.
+4. **View a paper (Function 3.3.3.4):** Option to view a specific paper.
+5. **View paper tags (Function 3.3.3.5):** Option to view a specific paper's tags.

+### 3.4 System Feature: View-Reviewed-Paper

+#### 3.4.1 Description and Priority

+This feature allows users to view reviewed papers and take actions on them, assigned a priority level of High.

+#### 3.4.2 Stimulus/Action Sequences for Reviewed Paper

+- **View Reviewer Comments (Function 3.4.3.1):** Users initiate the action to view comments provided by reviewers on a reviewed paper.
+- **Assign Reviewer with Deadline (Function 3.4.3.2):** Users trigger the action to assign a reviewer to a paper with a specified deadline.
+- **Send Reminder to Reviewer (Function 3.4.3.3):** Users prompt the system to send a reminder to the assigned reviewer.
+- **Accept Paper with a message (Function 3.4.3.4):** Users initiate the action to accept a reviewed paper, accompanied by a message.
+- **Reject Paper with a message (Function 3.4.3.5):** Users initiate the action to reject a reviewed paper, accompanied by a message.

+#### 3.4.3 Functional Requirements

+1. **View Reviewer Comments (Function 3.4.3.1):** Display a list of reviewed papers.
+2. **Assign Reviewer with Deadline (Function 3.4.3.2):** Allow the user to assign a reviewer to a paper with a deadline.
+3. **Send Reminder to Reviewer (Function 3.4.3.3):** Allow the user to send a reminder to the reviewer.
+4. **Accept Paper with a message (Function 3.4.3.4):** Allow the user to accept a reviewed paper with a message.
+5. **Reject Paper with a message (Function 3.4.3.5):** Allow the user to reject a reviewed paper with a message.
+### 3.5 System Feature: View-Unreviewed-Papers

+#### 3.5.1 Description and Priority

+This feature enables users to view unreviewed papers and perform various actions, assigned a priority level of Medium.

+#### 3.5.2 Stimulus/Action Sequences for Unreviewed Papers

+- **Assign Reviewer with a Deadline (Function 3.5.3.1):** Users initiate the action to add a reviewer to an unreviewed paper with a specified deadline.
+- **Send Reminder to Reviewer (Function 3.5.3.2):** Users prompt the system to send a reminder to reviewers associated with unreviewed papers.

+#### 3.5.3 Functional Requirements

+1. **Assign Reviewer with a deadline (Function 3.5.3.1):** Enable the user to add a reviewer to an unreviewed paper with a deadline.
+2. **Send Reminder to Reviewer (Function 3.5.3.2):** Allow the user to send reminders to reviewers associated with unreviewed papers.

 # 4. Other Nonfunctional Requirements